 To achieve this, a team of mostly young people work to code and maintain the site, you can see it here.

 We also rely on all of you, without whom the site wouldn't exist today.

 Did you find a bug or do you want to message the administration of the site?
 Don't hesitate to contact us.

 Do you like this site and want to help?
 Follow the guide:

 - Submit your help to code the site, update software, offer tutorials and more by using the contact form.

 - Make the site known to keep developing, by sharing it on social networks.

-- Download the source code of the site 17.0 and improve it!
+- If you have web or PHP programming skills, see the source code of the site and improve it!
 It is available under the GNU AGPL v3 license.

 They're talking about us!

 - Korben : "Des ressources pour les non / mal voyants" (fr) resources for visually impaired people